amirshakya2010/iporesult/README.md

 - * Type chrome://extensions/ in address bar
 - * Set Developer mode to enable
 - * Click on `Load unpacked`
-- * Select the folder
+- * Select the folder and check your ipo result easily.